cox-labs/PluginTutorial/scripts/README.md

 ## Step by step

-1. Copy `PluginInterop.dll` to your Perseus installation.
+1. Follow the [installation instructions](https://github.com/jdrudolph/PluginInterop/) and add `PluginInterop.dll` to your Perseus installation.

 2. Write a script file in your language of choice.
 For examples check the `/scripts` folder and the package websites.